yikai82/course_note_DSI_AI_ML/how_to_Git-02-guide.md

 upstream        https://github.com/dtxe/dsi_guacamole.git (push)
 ```

-Now push the origin to fix-avocados
+Now push the origin to fix-avocados:
 ```bash
 git push -u origin fix-avocados git push origin main # if your've forked already, you will have a origin main that you can push if needed